-When it comes to bell peppers you can use any color, I am just partial to the combination of sweet and peppery flavor of red and green bell peppers.
+When it comes to bell peppers you can use any color, I am just partial to the combination of red and green bell peppers.

 If you want to swap the fresh peppers and onions for a bag of frozen fajita veggies, by all means, go for it.
 Whatever will save you time and get this on the dinner table.

 Chicken fajita seasoning is very similar to my homemade version of taco seasoning.
 This tastes wayyy better than the packets and makes any meat or vegetable 10x better.
 It’s a blend of:

 - crushed red pepper flakes- just a pinch!

 The marinade is what makes chicken fajitas, CHICKEN FAJITAS!
 To make it, all you need is fajita seasonings, oil, and lime juice.